 When team members offer each other virtual shout outs, it elevates energy levels and builds camaraderie.
 Model this behavior yourself, and empower your team to celebrate small and big successes.
 To get started, here’s a recognition ecard you can download, personalize, and begin using right away.

 As the global uncertainty of the pandemic continues, people likely feel anxious or isolated.
 Implement a buddy system so that everyone has at least one person they can connect with on a daily basis.
 Discuss the parameters with your team and agree that any serious concerns get filtered back up to you, so you can offer additional support as needed.

 - Reimagine what collaboration looks like.

-Our team recently set up a virtual meeting room that is open for team members to “drop in” throughout the day.
+Our team has set up a virtual meeting room that is open for team members to “drop in” throughout the day.
 People can use the time to brainstorm, share watercooler chat, or simply work separately but together.
 These remote working sessions create community and reassure everyone that things really are going to be ok.